leipzig/m6a/README.md

 - Swapping out tools, reference data, or even primary data as needed
 - Implementing further downstream analyses
 - Implement something more similar to the original analysis
+- Introduce new tools such as m6aviewer

 ...in order to evaluate the robustness of the results presented in this paper!

 # Data

+Data from SRP012096 METTL3_KD1 RNA-seq and mock controls (8 files - see [metadata](metadata/SRP012098.metadata)
-Data from SRP012098 (m6a RNA IP and Input for IFNg (200ng/ml) or HGF/SF (10 ng/ml) over night.
+Data from SRP012099 m6A RNA IP and Input for human RNA (untreated) - Data from SRP012098 m6a RNA IP and Input for IFNg (200ng/ml) or HGF/SF (10 ng/ml) over night.
 Stress effects were tested in HepG2 cells by either 30 minutes incubation at 43ºC (heat shock) or UV irradiation)
-Data from SRP012096 (METTL3_KD1 RNA-seq and mock controls)